apache/incubator-devlake-website/docs/Plugins/webhook.md

 ### Deployment - Sample API Calls

 Sample CURL to post deployments to DevLake.
-The URL `https://sample-url.com/api/plugins/webhook/1/deployments` should be replaced with the actual URL copied from your Config UI:
+The following command should be replaced with the actual curl command copied from your Config UI:

 ```
 curl https://sample-url.com/api/plugins/webhook/1/deployments -X 'POST' -d '{